Bed rest during pregnancy

 A premature infant is a baby born before 37 completed weeks of gestation (more than 3 weeks before the due date).Read Article Now Book Mark Article

-If your provider recommends bed rest, discuss the pros and cons carefully with him or her.
+If your provider recommends bed rest, discuss the pros and cons carefully with them.

 Harper LM, Tita A, Karumanchi SA.
 Pregnancy-related hypertension.
 In: Resnick R, Lockwood CJ, Moore TR, Greene MF, Copel JA, Silver RM, eds.
 Creasy and Resnik's Maternal-Fetal Medicine: Principles and Practice.
 8th ed.
 Philadelphia, PA: Elsevier; 2019:chap 48.